DPR7/domoticz-ifttt/README.md

 7. If it's working locally, it's time to set up IFTTT - check "README - IFTTT Setup.pdf" for instructions
 8. Repeat IFTTT step by creating a 2nd applet but now with "Off" and devState=0
 9. Have Fun

+## Changes:
+- Added Group and Scene support.
+- Faster Domoticz Query
+- Optional search favorite devices Only or ALL (can be set as option in top PHP file)

 ## Problems / Solutions:
 ### PHP file not working / Domoticz Offline message.